saranatour1/Java-Stack/README.md

 Follow the normal steps that we took before and you should be good to go, you can start the app from the dashboard.

+I also downloaded the spring CLI which feels like fun.